 In the late 20th century, monsters began appearing all over Earth, the deadliest of them being the nuclear-powered Godzilla.
 Despite the aid of two extra-terrestrial races, mankind is massacred and forced to flee the planet.
 20 years later, the refugees return, discovering on arrival that 20,000 years have passed on Earth during their absence.
-Under the leader of Captain Sakaki Haruo, who harbours a deep grudge again Godzilla, they begin an operation to reclaim the planet.
+Under the leadership of Captain Sakaki Haruo, who harbours a deep grudge again Godzilla, they begin an operation to reclaim the planet.
 The operation centres on an elaborate trap to destroy Godzilla once and for all.

 First of all, let me say that I’ve never been a huge fan of Godzilla.
 (Or is it her?
 Never figured that one out)

 While I do get a kick seeing it executes its atomic breath or thrashing other monsters, the Godzilla movies never appealed to me the way Doraemon, G-Force, or Macross did.
 Very simply, I do not appreciate anti-hero characters, much less in the form of an overpowered lizard with a really nasty shriek.